emiller521/FlappyBird-Game/README.md

 2. run "pipenv run python flappy.py" to run the file which holds all the code

 I wanted to build upon my Python coding skills so chose to remake a game that I missed playing grow up, and it turned out pretty well.
-C
+Check it out!